deartc/FitBitLit/README.md

 I used  Matplotlib to create charts/graphs of data.
 I used it on my Kaggle data to plot the exercise for my range.

 I used an Excel dataset of exercise data that needed revison.
 I used Tableau to chart this data.
-It is at this link.   https://public.tableau.com/views/ExerciseDataSetRevision/ExerciseDatatoReviseandClean?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link
+This is a first draft on software I haven't used before.
+It is at this link   https://public.tableau.com/views/ExerciseDataSetRevision/ExerciseDatatoReviseandClean?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link

-k